Darrell Henderson Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Recent Performances

-- Against the 49ers in Week 10, Henderson rushed five times for 31 yards (6.2 yards per carry).
+- In his Week 10 outing against the 49ers, Henderson carried the ball five times for 31 yards (6.2 yards per carry).

-- Over his last three games, Henderson has racked up 30 carries for 176 yards (58.7 per game) and one touchdown.
+- In his last three games, Henderson has rushed for 176 yards (58.7 per game) on 30 carries with one touchdown.

-- He's also averaged 5.3 receiving yards per game, grabbing eight passes for 16 yards and one touchdown.

 Henderson's Los Angeles Teammates